gsoules/MkDocs/digital-archive/docs/plugins/avantelements.md

 ##### Syntax:

 Specify each element name on a separate row.
+To allow HTML for all elements, enter `all_elements`.

 ---
 ### Checkbox Field option